-State Rally 2021 is the biggest, annual state-wide Scout event in the NSW Scout calendar.
+State Rally is the biggest, annual state-wide Scout event in the NSW Scout calendar.
 This event is open to ALL Scouts in NSW.
-The event is run by the State One Program Team.

-State Rally 2021, will be held at Cataract Scout Park, Baden Powell Drive Appin.
+State Rally 2023 will be held at Cataract Activity Centre, Baden Powell Drive Appin.

-NSW State Rally is an annual event held in August.
-State Rally is focused on giving the attendees a memorable experience that is fun, challenging and embraces the Scout Method.
+State Rally is an annual event held in August.
+State Rally is focused on giving the attendees a memorable experience that is fun, challenging and adventurous that embraces the Scout Method.

 - Patrol System based

 Participants will achieve points by completing fun filled activities for their Patrol.
-Activities are 20-30 minutes in duration, and may have multiple stages.
-Patrol Leaders will also be scored on their Leadership capabilities.
+Activities are usually 20-30 minutes in duration, and may have multiple stages.

-The three RACs administer activities spread across Cataract Scout Park.
-Each activity is provided by Leaders with support from Venturers, Rovers and other adult helpers.
+The three Regional Activity Centres (RACs) administer activities spread across Cataract Activity Centre.
+Each activity is provided by Leaders with support from Venturer Scouts, Rover Scouts and other adult helpers.

-All Scouts, Venturers, Rovers, Leaders and Adult Helpers are accommodated across the three sleeping RACs that are supported by welfare and Leader supervision.
+All Scouts, Venturer Scouts, Rover Scouts, Leaders and Adult Helpers are accommodated across the three sleeping RACs that are supported by Leader supervision and members of the health and wellbeing team.

-State Rally provides an opportunity for Scouts and Leaders explore new ideas, meet new people and most of all have a fun and memorable experience.
+State Rally provides an opportunity for participants and Leaders to explore new ideas, meet new people and most of all have a fun and create memorable experiences.

-- Must be registered as a Scout in Scouts NSW or a member of Guides NSW & ACT at the time of application and through until 1 August 2021
+- Must be a registered member of Scouts NSW or a member of Guides NSW, ACT & NT at the time of application and through until 7 August 2023

 - Have approval from their Scout or Guide Unit Council